Building Boats & Exploring the Pluff Mud!

 To top it off, the wooden skiffs will be ready for launch in the Chechessee River.

 Cost for each one-week session is $325.
 In addition to lunch each day, campers will receive a commemorative T-shirt.
-Click on the images below for the camp brochure and application (two pages).
+Click here to download and print the brochure/application.